Skip to Content

 1170 Reefs Annex I Habitat

 The acquisition of new data may result in updates to our knowledge on feature presence and extent within this site.
-The most up-to-date information is reflected on the map in this section and in JNCC’s MPA mapper, and the evidence underpinning this can be viewed in the Evidence section.
+The most up-to-date information is reflected on the map in this section and in JNCC’s MPA mapper, and the evidence underpinning this is provided in the Monitoring and Evidence section.

 Top